Saturday, June 20, 2015

 The Holy Spirit sometimes works through unbelieving individuals, like Balaam.
 So I have no trouble believing He used the Kariates to preserve the proper Hebrew TNAK.

 There is also a somewhat older then the standard text of the Septuagint that does not have Kenen added to the Genesis 11 genealogy like our standard texts do.
 This shows me that Kenen was added by Christian copyists who thought it's absence from Genesis 11 was a problem for Luke 3.
 But I believe the issue is that Luke's is a genealogy that is willing to sometimes go through Women, but always naming the male of that generation.
-I think Kenen was an at least 15 years older brother of Selah and that Selah married Kenen's daughter.
+I think Kenen was an older brother of Selah and that Selah married Kenen's daughter.

 Likewise Josephus and many Early Church Fathers who seem to be using the Septuagint as their source for this genealogy don't include the added Kenen either.